itlab-vision/dl-benchmark/README.md

    to build this image can be found in the `/tmp/openvino-dl-benchmark/docker/OpenVINO_DLDT` folder.
-   Before building, you should put the current link to download the OpenVINO toolkit.
+   Before building, you should put the current link to download the OpenVINO toolkit and link to dataset it should be a git repository.
 Please, insert correct path in the following line:

-   `ARG DOWNLOAD_LINK=<Link to download Intel Distribution of OpenVINO Toolkit>`
+   `ARG DOWNLOAD_LINK=<Link to download Intel Distribution of OpenVINO Toolkit>` `ARG DATASET_DOWNLOAD_LINK=<Link to dataset project>`

 1. To build docker image, please, use the following command: